HScheiber/STAT545-hw-Scheiber-Hayden/hw04/tidy_joins.md

     ## $ gdpPercap             <dbl> 779.4453, 820.8530, 853.1007, 836.1971, ...
     ## $ Energy.Use.Per.Capita <dbl> NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, ...

-The warning comes about because the `country` columns in `gapminder` and `data.energy.long` are not just a character vectors, but instead have associated numbers: They are class `factor`.
-The numbers from the matching countries do not necessarily match between these lists, resulting in a warning being thrown.
+The warning comes about because the `country` columns in `gapminder` and `data.energy.long` are not just character vectors, but also have associated numbers: they are in the class `factor`.
+The numbers from the matching country strings do not necessarily match between these lists, resulting in a warning.
 We can convert the columns to character vectors with `as.character` to get rid of the warning.

 ``` r
 my.gap <- gapminder